 Do feel free to allow or deny sessions or change the expiration date ({% set_client_permission %}), or even reset the client ({% logout %}) as necessary.

-To set client permissions, use the {% set_client_permission %} tag.
+To set client permissions, use the {% set_client_permission %} method.
 This includes both allowing and denying permissions as well as setting values and expiration dates.

-To remove client permissions as though they had never been either allowed or denied, use the {% unset_client_permission %} tag.
+To remove client permissions as though they had never been either allowed or denied, use the {% unset_client_permission %} method.

 To check if a permission has been allowed or denied, or to check the value associated with a permission, use the {{ client_permissions }} object. (eg: {% if client_permissions.allow_thirdpartycookies %}{{ client_permissions.thirdpartycookies.value }}{% endif %}).